anupam-kumar-krishnan/Namaste-React/01 Inception/Episode 01 Part 02 - Inception.md

 # _Namaste React Episode 01 Part 02_ 🚀

-- After writing Hellow word using plain HTML, using plain Javascript and after ejecting React JS, We are now writing the same using React JS
+- After writing Hello World using plain HTML, using plain Javascript and after ejecting React JS, We are now writing the same using **_React JS_**

 <b>